This post may contain affiliate links. Please read my disclaimer for more information.

 A study was conducted on 105 normal weight and overweight women aged 24 – 50 who underwent a collagen regimen for six months.24 They consumed 2.5g of collagen peptides or a placebo over the course of the study.
 Cellulite was measured prior to beginning treatment, after three months, and after six months.
 Other measurements such as skin waviness, dermal density, and subcutaneous fat were taken.

-The results of the study showed a clear improvement in skin appearance in women suffering from moderate cellulite.24 Interestingly, there was a greater improvement in the normal weight women compared to the overweight women.
-The data suggests collagen can be an appropriate form of long-term therapy leading to an improvement of cellulite and better overall skin health.
+The results of the study showed a clear improvement in skin appearance in women suffering from moderate cellulite.24 Interestingly, there was a greater improvement in the normal-weight women compared to the overweight women.
+The data suggest collagen can be an appropriate form of long-term therapy leading to an improvement of cellulite and better overall skin health.